Nova Scotia Loan Forgiveness Program

 You should be aware of the Loan Forgiveness Program if you are:

-- Deciding between a four-year university program and a shorter diploma program.
+- Deciding between a university degree or a diploma program.

 - Deciding whether to study here in Nova Scotia or outside the province.